Scollay Square Today

 Old Howard

-It's located on the northern side of Pemberton Square, near the entrance
+It is located here, on the northern side of Pemberton Square, near the entrance

 from One Center Plaza.
-Just up those steps are four granite benches.
+Just up those steps are11 concrete benches.

 On the first bench is this plaque, placed there in 1968 by a group of